 - Minimal effort.
 Finally, you’ll want to devise strategies and directives that require as little time and effort as possible.
 Even if your system is effective in theory, if it takes too long to manage it on an ongoing basis, it could end up hurting your productivity instead of improving it.

 Now it’s time to get into the meat of this article.
-What follows are 17 practical tips you can use in different combinations to improve your organizational efficiency, and capitalize on the goals and principles listed above:
+What follows are the 17 best ways to organize Gmail that you can use in different combinations to improve your organizational efficiency:

 1. Switch to new Gmail (if you haven’t already).